 The ultimate goal of Workers’ Memorial Day is to alert the public to the prevalence of workplace injury and death, with the hope of improving conditions and exercising greater caution.
 No one should have to go to work with the worry that they may not come home.

-Need for Improved Workplace Safety
+The Continued Need for Improved Workplace Safety

 Although honoring those who have passed is important, there are many employees who still need help, as illustrated by these findings from the BLS:

-Regulations Protect Workers
+How Public Safety Regulations Protect Workers

 OSHA was established shortly after the establishment of Workers’ Memorial Day.
 Among its responsibilities of public safety, OSHA also devotes special attention to the development of workplace safety regulations.
 Standards set by this organization are enforceable by law, requiring employers to meet minimal requirements to be up to code.

 OSHA provides compliance assistance specialists to help employers maintain the most optimum working conditions.
 These specialists arrange seminars and training events, using their knowledge to educate both employees and their staff.
 Compliance specialists also conduct inspections when probable cause of violation has been detected.

 Steps to Increase Safety – On Machinery and Worksites